Updated April 17, 2026

 Even before this flurry of attention on “AI-powered” marketing campaigns, Google and Meta had been offering self-optimizing, machine learning-based features for some time.

 Google’s “Smart” campaigns (like Smart Shopping) and “maximize” bid strategies (like Maximize Conversions) were partial predecessors to its newest developments.
-While these campaigns and strategies relied on algorithmic learnings to identify the right users to target, they still allowed granular tailoring and offered more transparent data reporting.
+While these campaigns and strategies relied on algorithmic learning to identify the right users to target, they still allowed granular tailoring and offered more transparent data reporting.

 Those results, however, come at the expense of some control and clarity, which can sometimes create the feeling of a “black box.”
 This dynamic can hinder a marketer’s ability to fully analyze their successful campaigns and apply those learnings elsewhere.